cs673-team-silver-serpent/project/README.Deploy.md

 ##### Restart Mongo with user authenticationDatabase

-1. Kill the current instance of MongoDB.
+1. Kill the current instance of mongod.
-2. Switch user, in order not to run Mongo DB as as root: `su bob`
+2. Make sure that you are logged in as 'bob': `su bob`
 2. Start Mongo with user authentication:
 `mongod --auth --port 27017 --dbpath /data/db`

 ### Start the server

 From within `\opt\project`, run `nohup npm start &`.
-The server is now up and running, and the `nohup` command will keep it running even when you log out of the shell.
+The server is now up and running (the `nohup` command will keep it running even when you log out of the shell).